-Domaine Brochard is wonderful estate making high quality Sancerre in various guises depending on the soils of origin.
-The clay-limestone soils which cover most of the region give rise to the classic “Les Collines Blanches” and “Aujourd’hui comme Autrefois” cuvees whilst the silex soils produce the “Silex” cuvee – believe it or not! – which has a flinty edge rather than the more mineral, tradional style.
+Domaine Brochard is wonderful estate making high-quality Sancerre in various guises depending on the soils of origin.
+The clay-limestone soils which cover most of the region give rise to the classic “Les Collines Blanches” and “Aujourd’hui comme Autrefois” cuvees whilst the silex soils produce the “Silex” cuvee which has a flinty edge rather than the more mineral, tradional style.

 The Brochard brothers also have some vineyards just outside the appellation where they produce Sauvignon Blanc but in a more “new world” style.
 It’s great value too with copious tropical flavours and aromas.
 Don’t overlook the rose wines of Sancerre either, they’re really good food partners especially in the warmer months.